Nuno-GMartins/bash_tutorial/README.md

 ## Goal

-In this tutorial, you will be looking for a word with 22 characters:
+In this tutorial, you will be looking for two words with 22 characters in total:

 ![](solution.png)